Data Integration: Tools,

 Unstructured data lacks a row/column type of organizational structure to help you sort through it.
-For example, a stream of Twitter comments may contain your brand name, but your brand name is not defined by Twitter as “company name”.
-There is no way to logically map the Twitter stream contents to a database and calculate the number of mentions of your brand name on Twitter.
-You don’t want to map every word coming from Twitter (just imagine!).
-The only Tweets you care about are the ones that mention your company.
-Instead of transforming all of the data coming from Twitter, stream it into a data lake and apply machine learning to it.
+For example, a stream of Twitter comments may contain your brand name, but Twitter does not define your brand name as the “company name.”
+There is no way to logically map the Twitter stream contents to a database.
+Unstructured data is generally integrated within a data warehouse or data lake using an ELT or ETL process.

-Your business might use all 3 types of data in a variety of ways, even combining them together, which can have its own challenges.
-Your data team will need to be conversant with what type of data is needed when and how to process it.
+Your business might use all 3 types of data in a variety of ways, even combining them together (which can have its own challenges).
+For data integration to be successful, your data team will need to be conversant with what type of data is needed, when, and how to process it.

 Next, you will need to consider how quickly your data needs to be processed.
 Can your analytics systems and applications wait for the data?
 Or is it needed immediately?

-Batch data processing allows you to run your data transformations periodically on a defined dataset.
+Batch data processing allows you to do a one-time data migration or to run your data transformations periodically on a defined dataset.
 ETL developers use bulk processing to gather and transform datasets to be queried by analytics systems.
 For example, batch processing a restaurant’s orders at night works well to support weekly, monthly, or quarterly financial and HR reporting.

-Stream processing is the always-on flow of data from source to destination, examples include customer interactions, sensor data, web clicks, voice-activated assistants, camera feeds, and more.
-If our hamburger stand started accepting online orders, a recommendation engine might use event stream processing to suggest fries to go with that shake.
+Stream processing is the always-on flow of data from source to destination.
+Examples include customer interactions, sensor data, web clicks, voice-activated assistants, camera feeds, and more.
+If our restaurant started accepting online orders, a recommendation engine might use event stream processing to suggest fries to go with that shake.
 Delivering the recommendation a day later is simply too late.

-The rise of cloud computing has transformed the “where” of data processing.
-The availability of on-demand processing and compute power in the cloud has shifted data storage and investment from on-premises data centers to cloud service providers.
+The availability of on-demand processing and compute power in the cloud has shifted data storage (and, with it, data integration) and investment from on-premises data centers to cloud service providers.

-On-premises refers to the data centers, built and maintained on site.
-For large, global organizations, on-premises may span national and geographic boundaries, and represent significant investments in hardware, software, people, and even buildings.
-Privacy, security, control and compliance have all played a role in why companies continue to invest and maintain on-premises data infrastructures.
-Many companies today are looking to migrate some, if not all, of their workloads to the cloud.
+On-premises refers to the data centers built and maintained on-site.
+For large, global organizations, on-premises may span national and geographic boundaries and represent significant investments in hardware, software, people, and even buildings.

 From Data Integration to Data Engineering